From the Terrace: Plot

-In 1946, navy veteran David Alfred Eaton (Paul Newman) returns home from the war to Philadelphia.
-He finds his mother Martha (Myrna Loy) driven to alcoholism by years of neglect and abuse from her husband Samuel Eaton (Leon Ames), owner of a prestigious iron and steel company.
+In 1946, navy veteran David Alfred Eaton returned home from the war to Philadelphia.
+He finds his mother, Martha, driven to alcoholism by years of neglect and abuse from her husband Samuel Eaton, owner of a prestigious iron and steel company.
 Having withdrawn from his family after the death of his firstborn son thirteen years earlier, Samuel has resentment towards Alfred.
-As a result, Alfred turns his back on the family business and strike out on his own with his closest friend Lex Porter (George Grizzard).
+As a result, Alfred turns his back on the family business and strikes out on his own with his closest friend Lex Porter.

-While attending a party at the estate of Lex's wealthy uncle, Alfred is dazzled by Mary St. John (Joanne Woodward), the daughter of a wealthy family.
-Mary is drawn into a relationship with Alfred and defys her parents by breaking her secret engagement to Dr. Jim Roper (Patrick O'Neal).
+While attending a party at the estate of Lex's wealthy uncle, Alfred is dazzled by Mary St. John, the daughter of a wealthy family.
+Mary is drawn into a relationship with Alfred and defies her parents by breaking her secret engagement to Dr. Jim Roper.
 After Alfred's father Samuel falls ill, Alfred shuns the family business once again to start an aviation company with Lex.

 On his wedding day, Alfred receives word that his father has died.
 With his uncle's money, Lex funds the Nassau Aircraft Corporation with Alfred, but Alfred becomes impatient when Lex shows more interest in perfecting aircraft designs than in selling aircraft.

 One wintry day, Alfred and Mary are driving home from a party when they see a little boy fall through the thin ice of a frozen pond.
 Alfred plunges into the icy waters to save him.
-The boy's grandfather, James Duncan MacHardie (Felix Aylmer), the most famous financier in America, invites Alfred and Mary to dinner.
+The boy's grandfather, James Duncan MacHardie, the most famous financier in America, invites Alfred and Mary to dinner.
 MacHardie offers Alfred a job in his investment firm.

 Obsessed by the need to outdo his father, Alfred travels the country for MacHardie, leaving Mary alone for months at a time.
 Lonely and self-pitying, Mary begins to resent Alfred's constant absences.
-MacHardie's son-in-law Creighton Duffy (Howard Caine) suggests that Alfred spend two months in rural Pennsylvania checking out the business aptitude and prospects of Ralph Benziger (Ted de Corsia), a prosperous coal mine owner.
+MacHardie's son-in-law, Creighton Duffy, suggests that Alfred spend two months in rural Pennsylvania checking out the business aptitude and prospects of Ralph Benziger, a prosperous coal mine owner.